tads-working-group/tads3-website/docs/adv3lite/t3QuickStart.md

 of the door.
-You may also have noticed how objects can be defined as belonging to more than one class (e.g. the safeDial immediately above is both a NumberedDial so we can turn it to a particular number and a Fixture so we can\'t pick it up and walk away with it).
-You\'ll probably have worked out that a Surface is something you can put things on and a Container is something you can put things inside.
-A Platform is something you can stand, sit or lie on as well (we make the desk a Platform because it\'s presumably big enough and sturdy enough to get on).
+You may also have noticed how objects can be defined as belonging to more than one class (e.g. the safeDial immediately above is both a NumberedDial so we can turn it to a particular number and a Fixture so we can't pick it up and walk away with it).
+You'll probably have worked out that a Surface is something you can put things on and a Container is something you can put things inside.
+A Platform is something you can stand, sit or lie on as well (we make the desk a Platform because it's presumably big enough and sturdy enough to get on).

-At this point you may want to experiment with adding or changing a few things to see how they work, or you may think you\'ve had enough of copying code you don\'t understand (in which case it\'s probably time to head for the manuals) or you may want to go on and try out the third and final version of \"The Best Burglar\".
+At this point you may want to experiment with adding or changing a few things to see how they work, or you may think you've had enough of copying code you don't understand (in which case it's probably time to head for the manuals) or you may want to go on and try out the third and final version of "The Best Burglar".

 ### Version 3

-We\'ll make the third and final version of "The Best Burglar" just a *little* more challenging by hiding the front door key under a flowerpot, hiding the safe behind a picture, and making the clue to the combination in the notebook a bit more cryptic.
-We\'ll also make the Orb of Ulimate Satisfaction a tad more interesting by making it do something (albeit not that much) when it\'s rubbed, which means we\'ll also need to define a new RUB verb.
-We\'ll add a few decoration objects to field commands directed at things mentioned in room descriptions and the like, and we\'ll tidy up a couple of things, by, for example, defining the bulk and bulk capacity of various objects so the player can\'t put something obviously bigger inside something obviously smaller, and, for example, by preventing the player picking up the hall table when there\'s something still on it.
-Finally, we\'ll add some scoring and hints to the game.
+We'll make the third and final version of “The Best Burglar” just a *little* more challenging by hiding the front door key under a flowerpot, hiding the safe behind a picture, and making the clue to the combination in the notebook a bit more cryptic.
+We'll also make the Orb of Ulimate Satisfaction a tad more interesting by making it do something (albeit not that much) when it's rubbed, which means we'll also need to define a new RUB verb.
+We'll add a few decoration objects to field commands directed at things mentioned in room descriptions and the like, and we'll tidy up a couple of things, by, for example, defining the bulk and bulk capacity of various objects so the player can't put something obviously bigger inside something obviously smaller, and, for example, by preventing the player picking up the hall table when there's something still on it.
+Finally, we'll add some scoring and hints to the game.

     #charset "us-ascii"
     #include <tads.h>